England's Glory: History

-The product was originally made in the still-standing 'Moreland's Match Manufactory' in Bristol Road, Gloucester by S. J. Moreland and Sons, who became a subsidiary of Bryant and May in 1913, although full ownership by Bryant and May only came in 1938.
+The product was originally made in the still-standing 'Moreland's Match Manufactory' in Bristol Road, Gloucester by S. J. Moreland and Sons, who became a subsidiary of Bryant & May in 1913, although full ownership by Bryant and May only came in 1938.

 Consolidation of match production within Great Britain led to Bryant and May's matches being made at Garston in Liverpool, London and Glasgow.
 England's Glory then became a brand for matches made at Bryant and May's Garston factory which were sold mainly in the North of England and the Midlands.
 The matches made in Glasgow were marketed in Scotland as Scottish Bluebell matches.